rdavudov/bio-object-logic/README.md

     <is-driveable type="Dynamic">weather.celcius > -10 and !weather.is_windy</is-driveable>
 </vehicle>
 ```
-Once it is parsed by XML parser we can use following code to fill in dynamic values wit actual ones:
+Once it is parsed by XML parser we can use following code to fill in dynamic values with actual ones:
 ```java
 Weather w = new Weather() ;
 w.setCelcius(11) ;